Upgrading your Mobility Print installation to work with PaperCut NG or PaperCut MF

 Steps after cutover for Windows clients

 You’ll have to tell Windows users to run the Mobility Print client installer again.
-When the Mobility Print server is configured as a standalone system, the Windows Mobility Print installer doesn’t create an authentication token.
+That’s because when the Mobility Print server is configured as a standalone system, the Windows Mobility Print installer doesn’t create an authentication token.
 Running the installer again creates the necessary token, and will allow the user to print.

 Not having an authentication token means that users won’t be able to successfully submit print jobs, so this part is important!

-By default, PaperCut will hold a job in a queue for between two and four hours depending on your initial configuration (2 hours for education installs, 4 hours for professional services installs).
+By default, PaperCut will hold a job in a queue for between 2 and 4 hours, depending on your initial configuration (2 hours for education installs, 4 hours for professional services installs).

 For extra granularity in deploying your printers, check out Print Deploy!